Using TENS as Physiotherapy Treatment for Pain Conditions

 These nerves can process only one type of feeling at a time, so pain sensations are substituted with a mild tingling or buzzing sensation instead.

-TENS creates a distraction from pain, but can also create relief from perceived tension or spasms that cause discomfort for many patients.
-TENS devices can deliver impulses at different frequencies, lengths and intensities to suit a patient’s needs and tolerance.
+TENS distracts from pain but can also relieve perceived tension or spasms that cause discomfort for many patients.
+TENS devices can deliver impulses at different frequencies, lengths, and intensities to suit a patient’s needs and tolerance.

 At lower intensities, these electrical impulses can also encourage the release of endorphins in the body.
 These hormones are natural painkillers, so the effect of the electrotherapy treatment is magnified further.